CeRA: Breaking the Linear Ceiling of Low-Rank Adaptation with Non-linearity Retained at Inference: Acknowledgments and GenAI Usage Disclosure

 \section{Acknowledgments and GenAI Usage Disclosure}

 We acknowledge support from the National Science and Technology Council of Taiwan under grant number 113-2221-E-008-100-MY3.
-The authors used Gemini to improve language and readability.
-The authors reviewed and edited the content as needed and take full responsibility for the content.
+The authors used Gemini and Claude to improve language and readability.
+The authors used Claude Code to help with the coding and experimentation.
+The authors reviewed and edited the content and code as needed.